Orthopaedic Practitioners Can Attend a Foot Course Provided by the Foundation for Orthopaedic Research and Education

 Each year, FORE offers a variety of conferences, such as Current Solutions in Foot & Ankle Surgery, Evolving Concepts in Orthopaedic Trauma, and Current Solutions in Orthopaedic Trauma, through which participants can discuss emerging techniques in foot and ankle care, evaluate new surgical and non-surgical treatments, and even gain hands-on experience at select events.

 Participants at each foot course provided by FORE will learn about diagnostic and therapeutic options for conditions such as:

 - Foot fractures

 - Forefoot injuries

 - Tendon injuries

-Each foot course consists of lectures and presentations, interactive panel discussions, case controversies and Q&A sessions.
-Sessions change from one event to the next, although recent areas of focus have included orthobiologics, secondary treatment options for failed total ankle replacement surgery, Achilles tendon lengthening options and considerations for treating patients of advanced age.
-Select courses also offer hands-on training and cadaver labs, allowing participants to explore the latest advances in surgical navigation, powered instrumentation and other similar innovations.
+Each foot course consists of didactic lectures, interactive panel discussions, case studies, and Q&A sessions.
+Sessions change from one event to the next, with recent areas of focus having included orthobiologics, secondary treatment options for failed total ankle arthroplasty, Achilles tendon lengthening options, and considerations for treating patients of advanced age.
+Select courses also offer hands-on training and bioskills labs, allowing participants to explore the latest advances in surgical navigation, powered instrumentation, and other innovations.